Challenge: Healthy Environment

 The Open Data South Africa project is collaborating with the Department of Environmental Affairs in hosting a series of training and hackathon events to explore new uses of air quality data and better ways to monitor air quality issues.
 See below for more information on activities and resources.

-The new South African Air Quality Information System () captures and visualises data from a large number of monitoring stations across the country.
-You can also view emissions license information for individual industry on the South African Atmospheric Emission Licensing and Inventory Portal ().
-And you can view online versions relevant national air quality and on SAFLII and at a local level for some cities on .
+The new South African Air Quality Information System (SAAQISarrow-up-right) captures and visualises data from a large number of monitoring stations across the country.
+You can also view emissions license information for individual industry on the South African Atmospheric Emission Licensing and Inventory Portal (SAAELIParrow-up-right).
+And you can view online versions relevant national air quality legislationarrow-up-right and regulationsarrow-up-right on SAFLII and at a local level for some cities on OpenByLawsarrow-up-right.

 How is air quality monitored and data collected?